-We use that and which in almost the same way as we use who, but they refer to things, not people.
+We use that and which in almost the same way as we use who, but they refer to animals and things, not people.
 There is a difference in using which and who.
 After which, we can use a verb, a pronoun or a noun.
 After who, we usually use a verb.

 - That was the camera, which cost five hundred dollars.
 (Before verb)

 - That was the camera, which John got as a birthday present.
 (Before noun John)